-After you quit smoking, it’s important to avoid secondhand smoke and situations and places where you’ll be tempted to smoke.
+After you quit smoking, it’s important to avoid secondhand smoke and situations and places where you’ll be tempted with the urge to smoke.
 “All exposure can increase your risk, but studies show that placing yourself in situations where smoking is common increases your risk of starting to smoke again,” Dr. Golden said.
 “It’s OK to leave a situation that triggers temptations to smoke again.”

 Research shows that smokers tend to have higher stress levels than non-smokers.
 Most people find that stress levels are lower six months after they quit than before they quit.
 If you have a situation, such as stress at work, be prepared to deal with it.
 Come up with ideas and activities to do instead of smoking at those times you usually want to reach for a cigarette.